mpang45456/BilboClone/README.md

 Note:
-For both Server-Side Testing and End-To-End Testing, the PORT number and NODE_ENV and explicitly set in the npm script.
+For both Server-Side Testing and End-To-End Testing, the PORT number and NODE_ENV are explicitly set in the npm script.

 The PORT number is unique (different from the dev server's PORT number), so tests and the dev server can run concurrently.
 The NODE_ENV is set to `test` to ensure that any database changes will not affect data for `dev`.
-An exception is made for End-To-End tests, since the React App contacts the server on port 3000 (so End-To-End tests cannot run concurrently with the dev server).

 # Development
 ## Client-Side Development
+1. Start MongoDB
+    - `npm run mongod`
-1. Start Dev Server
+2. Start Dev Server
     - `npm run start-dev`
-2. Start Webpack Dev Server (updates React SPA dynamically)
+3. Start Webpack Dev Server (updates React SPA dynamically)
     - `npm run react-start`.
 The `devServer` settings in `webpack.config.js` proxy any calls to `/api` to `localhost:3000`